KhotKeys/Innovatech_CodingHub/README.md

 ## Overview

-TrashWell the Smart Waste Management System  is an innovative web application designed to streamline waste management processes for households, waste collection services, and administrators.
-The system aims to enhance waste collection efficiency, promote recycling efforts, and provide insights into environmental impact metrics.
+Innovatech CodingHub the Students Learning Platform is an innovative web application designed to streamline learning processes for the students and other learners, and administrators.
+The system aims to enhance waste collection learning efficiency, promote education technology efforts, and provide insights into education technology impact metrics.

 ## Features

 - **User Registration and Login**: Secure user authentication and session management.
-- **Waste Collection Schedule**: Schedule and manage waste collection activities.
-- **Recycling Tracker**: Log and track recycling activities with visualizations and metrics.
+- **Courses Accessibility**: Courses on the platform.
 - **Admin Dashboard**: Monitor system performance, manage users, and generate reports.

 ## Prerequisites

 Ensure you have the following before starting:
-- Node.js (version 12.x or higher)
+- Jango (version 12.x or higher)
 - PostgreSQL or MySQL

 ## Installation